FB pixel

 In addition to the $25 application fee, there is a $2,000 donation expected at the time of adoption.
 This donation helps offset the cost of breeding, health maintenance, care and training that the dog received while on campus.
 Leader Dogs for the Blind is recognized by the IRS as a tax-exempt organization under section 501(c)(3).

 The dogs available for adoption have varying levels of training depending on what point in the training process the dog was career changed.
 Some dogs do not undergo any formal training if they have a medical condition preventing them from being a working Leader Dog.
 Other dogs are career changed much later in the training process.
-Most of the dogs available for adoption are career changed for medical or behavioral reasons.
+The dogs available for adoption are career changed for medical or behavioral reasons.
 We occasionally have retired Leader Dogs available for adoption.
 Please note that having received guide dog training does not mean the dog will have better house manners.

+Most dogs available for adoption will be dogs produced through our breeding program and raised through our puppy program.
 The puppies from our breeding colony are raised by volunteer puppy raisers until they are 12–15 months of age.
-We have puppy raisers around the nation who have welcomed Future Leader Dogs into their homes.
-There are also several prisons throughout the country that have inmates raising puppies as well.
-When a dog is returned to Leader Dogs for the Blind from the puppy raiser, it receives a thorough medical evaluation including vaccine updates, neutering and x-rays to check for early signs of hip and elbow dysplasia.
+We have puppy raisers around the country who have welcomed Future Leader Dogs into their homes, we call this an “Outside Raiser.”
+There are also several prisons throughout the country that have inmates called an “Inside Raiser” raising puppies as well.

 The majority of the dogs available for adoption are 1–2 years old.
 Some dogs are younger and some are older.